StarGazingHomies/Pathcrafter/README.md

 - Other collision boxes
 - Advanced jumping
    - air critical points, for threading between hitboxes
-   - Rerouting to take a jump
+   - Rerouting to take a (faster) jump across a corner / an edge
 - Regular blipping (Blips ups are patched 1.14.4)
+- Clean up for v1.0.0
 - Head hitting v2 (partial blocks)
-- Ladders
-- Water
+- Ladders, Water & MLG option
+- Swimming
 - Damage avoidance
 - Momentum handling
 - Slime bounces
 - Falling blocks (flat cost)
 - Caching & Path segmentation
-- Food
+- Food calculations
 - World state management (block placing, etc.)
-- Ice & ice boating (no idea how to do this yet)
+- Slipperiness & ice boating
 - Basic redstone solving (one could wish)
 - Shadowmap Integration (when Shadowmap releases)

-The following have been implemented:

-Nothing.
-What, I literally *just* made it.

 The following is outside the scope of the mod.
-If you want to see a feature listed here, ask for permission and implement it yourself.
+If you want to make a feature listed here, ask for permission and implement it yourself.

 - Mob avoidance